Bon Secours Mother and Baby Home: 2014 media coverage

-In April 2014, Corless's research into Tuam was publicised during the dedication of a memorial to the 222 dead children at the Bethany Home.
-Corless is campaigning for a similar grave marker to be placed at the Tuam site.
+In April 2014, Corless’s research into the Tuam Mother and Baby Home gained wider public attention during the dedication of a memorial to the 222 children who died at Bethany Home.
+Corless has since campaigned for a similar grave marker to be placed at the Tuam site.

-Numerous news reports alleging the existence of a mass grave containing 800 babies in a septic tank, based on Corless' work, were published - first by journalist Alison O'Reilly, in the Irish Mail on Sunday, and later by international media outlets in late May/early June 2014.
-The story sparked outrage in Ireland and internationally.
+In late May and early June 2014, numerous news outlets reported on the alleged existence of a mass grave containing the remains of up to 800 infants at Tuam, based on Corless’s research.
+The initial story was published by journalist Alison O’Reilly in the Irish Mail on Sunday, and was soon picked up by international media.
+The revelations provoked widespread outrage, both in Ireland and abroad.

 The Irish government came under pressure to launch an investigation.
 The government called the allegations "deeply disturbing" and ordered the police to begin a preliminary investigation, with the aim of launching an inquiry.

 Reaction to the reports

 After the issue received global attention in 2014, some commentators, in advance of official factfinding investigations, criticised the story and proffered alternative explanations for the presence of bodies in a septic tank.
 Some of their suggested explanations were not supported or were actively disproved by the subsequent 2017 Mother and Baby Homes Commission of Investigation interim report, following excavations of the site.

 Local Gardaí initially surmised that any bones on the site likely dated from the Great Famine in the 19th-century: "These are historical burials going back to famine times.
-There is no suggestion of any impropriety".
+There is no suggestion of any impropriety."
 Bones of famine victims had been found nearby in 2012, and archaeologists determined that they were 19th century "paupers" from the same Tuam Poor Law Union Workhouse which had originally occupied the building later used for the Bon Secours Children's Home.
 The Gardaí were later ordered to investigate and issue a report on their findings by the Minister for Justice.

 Data from the National Archives from 1947 showed that during the preceding twelve months, the death rate of children in Bon Secours was almost twice that of some other mother and baby homes.
 A government inter-departmental report into the records stated that an "assessment of mortality rates will need public health specialist/historical analysis of statistics on children born and resident at the home in Tuam".

-Professor Liam Delaney said the high child death rate at the Home could not be explained by higher overall child death rates at the time, nor by the higher death rate among "illegitimate" children.
-He added: "This points to something serious within these institutions".
+Liam Delaney said the high child death rate at the Bon Secours Mother and Baby Home could not be explained by higher overall child death rates at the time, nor by the higher death rate among "illegitimate" children.
+He added: "This points to something serious within these institutions."

 Kevin Higgins, a solicitor representing former residents, said that the number of deaths recorded at the Tuam home over a period of over more than 30 years was "off the scale" compared to the rate of children's deaths elsewhere at the same time.